 It is good for you and your GPA!
 We studied it and found that students who use the U Libraries and the library website have higher average GPAs and are more likely to graduate in fours years than students who do not use the library.

 The library is sometimes referred to as the heart of campus.
 We certainly feel this way.
-This summer, since you are unable to visit one of our 12 libraries, we want to give you an opportunity to have a virtual visit.
-Getting an online tour of the Libraries website is a great step to take this summer!
-You can get an idea of the resources available to you and we will highlight our online tools for new students.
+At this moment in time, since you are likely unable to visit one of our 12 libraries, we want to give you an opportunity to have a virtual visit.
+Getting an online tour of the Libraries website is a great step to take!
+You can get an idea of the resources available to you and we will highlight our online tools for new (and existing) students.

 Check the Libraries for your textbooks and readings

 In partnership with the University of Minnesota Bookstores, the University Libraries provides you with a list of free U of M required books.
-All books are free for U of MN - Twin Cities’ students to read online and to checkout.
+All books are free for U of MN - Twin Cities’ students to read online.
 Books are in PDF format are available for download in their entirety.

 Check the list to see if the library already has books for your course online, for free.

 Streaming music and video you can access now

 You can stream and watch documentaries and many arts focused films including Opera and Theater performances.
 We have a bunch of online streaming music collections -- primarily these are for the music majors but we all get to take advantage of them.

 Keep in mind that any of these sources evens songs can also be used as part of a future research paper or project!